 Clearly delineate the premium necessary to cover the benefit package, both by the NHIA and private health insurers.
 Ensure quality.
 Government and healthcare stakeholders should strategize to minimise its impact.

-Mitigate brain drain to enhance healthcare quality.
-In the long term, addressing brain drain is essential for improving healthcare private health providers to participate.
+Mitigate brain drain to enhance healthcare quality: In the long term, addressing brain drain is essential for improving healthcare

 Leverage digital technology: Utilise digital technology to improve the quality and accessibility of healthcare services.